The Ultimate 2022 Budget Travel Guide To Hong Kong

 - Feel the local atmosphere when roaming the alleyways, watching people buy, haggle, and buy Hong Kong souvenirs.

-- Get to know more of the Hong Kong street food culture with a taste of some local snacks at the end of the shopping tour.
+- At the end of the shopping tour, get to know more about the Hong Kong street food culture with a taste of local snacks.

 Also Read: Hong Kong: Your Next Shopping Destination